dpi-tta-slides/sdf-why-rails/PITCHME.md

 # Convention over configuration

 - Reduces the number of decisions developers need to make.
-- Frees up mental "RAM" to focus on solving problems.
+- Frees up mental "RAM" to focus on solving business problems.

 ---
 # Convention over configuration